HTTP-RPC/Kilo/template-reference.md

 * an instance of `java.util.time.TemporalAccessor`

 ## Section Markers
 Section markers define a repeating section of content.
-The marker name must refer to an iterable value in the data dictionary (for example, an instance of `java.util.List`).
+The marker name must refer to a traversable sequence of elements in the data dictionary (specifically, an instance of either `java.lang.Iterable` or `java.util.Map`).
+Missing or empty sequences are ignored.

-Content between the markers is repeated once for each element in the list.
-The elements provide the data dictionaries for each successive iteration through the section.
-If the iterable value is missing (i.e. `null`) or empty, the section's content is excluded from the output.
+Content between the markers is repeated once for each element in the sequence.
+The element provides the data dictionary for each successive iteration through the section.

 For example, a data dictionary that contains information about homes for sale might look like this: